chrislicodes/udacity-data-analyst-nanodegree/README.md

 This chapter was all about the data analysis process as whole.
 From gathering to cleaning, assessing and wrangling to exploring and visualizing the data over the programming workflow and communication was everything included.

-This project involved therefore also all steps needed in a typical data analysis process.
-This includes posing questions, gather, wrangle and clean data and communicate answers to the questions assisted through visualizations and statistics.
+This project included therefore all steps of the typical data analysis process.
+This includes:
+- posing questions
+- gather, wrangle and clean data
+- communicate answers to the questions
+- assited through visualizations and statistics.

 Out of the project: